dakshalr/dakshalr/README.md

 # Hey there! 👋

-I'm Daksh
-A Web Developer and UI/UX Designer passionate about creating simple, functional, and user-friendly experiences.
+I'm A Web Developer and UI/UX Designer passionate about creating simple, functional, and user-friendly experiences.

 ### 🚀 Currently
 - Building web applications